Sang-19/Real-Time-Stock-Market-Dashboard/Python_Web_Design/readme.md

-We have created the dashboard using streamlit module and to take historical data we used yahoo finance to take the stock data
+We have created the dashboard using streamlit module and to take historical data we used yahoo finance to take the stock data using streamlit